 We all have a role to play in preventing violence and harm from happening in the first place.
 This involves addressing long-term root causes of intergenerational harm through greater scale and cohesion of activities.
 We do this with partners in the Joint Venture on Family Violence and Sexual Violence.

-Sexual violence is a significant problem within New Zealand society.
-Typically, there is a lengthy time period between experiencing this type of violence and seeking help.
-Research suggests that in females it is up to 16 years, and in males it is up to 23 years on average.
+Sexual violence is a significant problem within Aotearoa New Zealand.
+At least 25% of women and 9% of men experience sexual violence during their lifetime, much of which starts during childhood.
+Typically, there's a long period between experiencing this type of violence and seeking help.
+Research suggests that in females it's up to 16 years, and in males, it's up to 23 years on average.